Are you concerned your drinking has crossed the line into dependency? If so, attending alcohol rehab may be one option worth pursuing.

-In the morning, you’ll have a healthy breakfast.
-You can start the day with yoga or meditations to get you prepared for the day.
-After breakfast, you’ll participate in a group therapy session or individual sessions with a therapist.
+In the morning, you will begin the day with a healthy breakfast.
+You may choose to then supercharge your day with yoga or meditations.
+After breakfast, you then typically participate in a group therapy session or one-to-one therapy sessions with an addiction counsellor.

-During your free time, you’ll have access to various free-time activities, which include various sports, reading, journaling, or meditation.
+During your free time, you will have access to various recreational activities, which include various sports, reading, journaling, or meditation.
 In the evening, there might be 12 step sessions.
 After that, sleep is one of the most important aspects of therapy.

-The first part of your treatment will involve an intensive detox, where all traces of alcohol are eliminated from your body.
-Your body is void of the substance it once relied on during this period.
+The first part of your treatment will involve a medically assisted detox, where you cease to drink alcohol.
+Your body becomes void of the substance it once relied on.
 This can lead to unpleasant alcohol withdrawal symptoms.
-You can find out more about these symptoms by visiting this page.

 Withdrawal symptoms include: